ThetaTauMiami/thetataumiami2022/README.md

-Test README from John Doll
+Test README from John Doll, updated by Andrew DePero